Tibule12/AutoPromote/FIRESTORE_SCHEMA.md

 Quality checks:
 - Endpoint: POST /api/content/quality-check (multipart/form-data file="file")
 - The server analyzes with ffmpeg and, if needed, enhances to 1280x720, ~1.5 Mbps video, 128 kbps audio, returning a qualityScore and feedback.
 - Consider running a quick quality check before final upload for best results.
+If you pass `quality_score`, `quality_feedback`, and `quality_enhanced` in `/api/content/upload` body, they will be stored on the content document for auditing.